 The most effective executive administrative assistant is a well-rounded individual with a broad range of knowledge and experience.
 Towards that end, these programs often feature some liberal arts requirements, such as history or social science courses, in addition to core administrative curricula.
 Several sample course titles include:

 - Information management

 - Event planning

 - Project coordination

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for secretaries and administrative assistants were expected to increase by 3% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for executive secretaries and administrative assistants were expected to decline by 20% between 2018 and 2028.
 Job opportunities should be greatest for individuals with extensive knowledge of computer systems, applications and software.
-The mean yearly salary for this position was $55,460 as of May 2015 (www.bls.gov).
+The mean yearly salary for this position was $61,550 as of May 2018 (www.bls.gov).

 Continuing Education Information